Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ## Sue the Ausländerbehörde

 After you submit your residence permit application, the *Ausländerbehörde* has 3 months to make a decision.
 If you don't get an answer after 3 months, you can sue the *Ausländerbehörde* for inaction.[^9] This is called an *Untätigkeitsklage nach [§ 75 VwGO](https://www.gesetze-im-internet.de/vwgo/__75.html)*.
-Usually, it makes them move faster.
+Usually, it makes them move faster.[^21]

 In most cases, the state pays for your legal expenses.
-In other cases, it costs around 400€.
+In other cases, it costs around 400€, because the *Ausländerbehörde* reacts without going to court.
 An [immigration lawyer](/guides/english-speaking-lawyers-berlin) can help you do this.

 **[English-speaking lawyers ➞](/guides/english-speaking-lawyers-berlin)**